 Arclabs offers the 280 Hour Specific Process Welding, 900 Hour Advanced Welding, 1300 Hour Master Welder, and all seminar classes except the OSHA 30-Hour at the main and branch campuses.
 The OSHA 30-Hour seminar is not offered at the Texas location.
-The 400 Hour Welding program is only available at the Houston, TX location.
+The 400 Hour Welding program is only available at the Rock Hill, SC and Houston, TX locations.